WindyCitySDR/uhd-e300-dev/host/docs/specs_rfnoc_uhd.md

 ## 2.2 Accessing Blocks

-For controlling purposes, it will be necessary to allow users to access blocks for purposes other than streaming.
-To stay in tune with current UHD design, using the property tree would be the correct choice for this.
+For controlling purposes, it is necessary to allow users to access blocks for purposes other than streaming.
+Two mechanisms will be made available:

-/mboards/0/xbar/8/fft_direction
+1. Property Tree based control

+To stay in tune with current UHD design, using the property tree is be the correct choice.
+At initialization, every block controller object gets the opportunity to populate the property tree.

+For the radios, this allows to maintain backward compabitility, as they can simply populate the property tree in the same way they had so far.
+For other objects, they may populate the tree under the following
+path:

+    /mboards/MB_INDEX/rfnoc/PORT/

+Where `MB_INDEX` is the board index (as before), and `PORT` is the local port number on the crossbar.
+The following properties must be set:

+    /block_type
+    /input_type
+    /output_type
+    /input_buffer_size

+*Note:* Radios must also populate these elements, although they may also populate other paths in the property tree!

+2. Direct access to the block controller objects

 However, it can be helpful to be able to access blocks directly.
 For this purpose